mecparts/pigfx/uspi/README.md

 USPi
 ====

+> Raspberry Pi is a trademark of the Raspberry Pi Foundation.

 > If you read this file in an editor you should switch line wrapping on.

 Overview
 --------

 USPi is a bare metal USB driver for the Raspberry Pi written in C. It was ported from the Circle USB library.
 Using C allows it to be used from bare metal C code for the Raspberry Pi.
 Like the Circle USB library it supports control (synchronous), bulk and interrupt (synchronous and asynchronous) transfers.
-Function drivers are available for USB keyboards, mice, gamepads, mass storage devices (e.g. USB flash devices) and the on-board Ethernet controller.
+Function drivers are available for USB keyboards, mice, MIDI instruments, gamepads, mass storage devices (e.g. USB flash devices) and the on-board Ethernet controller.
 USPi should run on all existing Raspberry Pi models.

-USPi comes with an environment library (int the *env/* subdirectory) which provides all required functions to get USPi running.
+USPi comes with an environment library (in the *env/* subdirectory) which provides all required functions to get USPi running.
 Furthermore there are some sample programs (in the *sample/* subdirectory) which demonstrate the use of USPi and which rely on the environment library.
 If you provide your own application and environment both are not needed.

 Please note that this USB library was developed in a hobby project.
 There are known issues with it (e.g. no dynamic attachments, no error recovery, limited split support).
 For me it works well but that need not be the case with any device and in any situation.
 Also the focus for development was function not performance.